Fish is a delicate protein and prone to overcooking over the dry heat of a grill.

 Fish is a delicate protein and prone to overcooking quickly.
 Following these tips will provide greater success when cooking fish with fire.

 - Start with a clean, oiled grill grates.
 The best way to clean grill grates is high heat for at least 15 minutes to burn off any residue and follow up with a good grill brush.
-Turn down the heat and oil the grates using the bottom of a sliced onion dipped in oil—trim 1/2-inch off the bottom of an onion, stab with a fork to create a handle, dip the sliced side in oil and use it to spread the oil over the grates.
 Fish is easier to turn and keep intact if it doesn’t stick.
+Neat Trick: Trim 1/2-inch off the bottom of an onion, stab with a fork to create a handle, dip the sliced side in oil and use it to spread the oil over the grates.

 - Brine the fish before it hits the grill.
-Brining the salmon enhances its natural flavor, helps keep it moist, and diminishes the white albumin film that forms as it cooks (remember, the first bite is with our eyes).
-I like to use a simple salt brine as indicated in the recipe because I’m finishing the salmon with compound butter or a sauce, but herbs and other seasonings can be added too.
-Just be careful with adding acids like lemon juice so it doesn’t “cook” the fish before it gets to the grill.
+Brining the salmon enhances its natural flavor, helps keep it moist, and diminishes the white albumin film that forms as it cooks.
+Use care when adding acids like lemon juice so it doesn’t “cook” the fish before it gets to the grill.

 - Use a timer and an instant read thermometer for accurate doneness.
-A rule of thumb is 10 minutes of cooking time for every inch of thickness, but that is a loose guideline since thickness and density vary widely.
-The best way to make sure it’s done is to test the thickest part of the fish with an instant read thermometer.
-You can pierce the flesh with a sharp knife to peek inside to check for flakiness and to make sure it’s barely translucent, but I find the thermometer to be faster and more reliable.
-Here’s the one I use: http://www.thermoworks.com/ThermoPop
+A rule of thumb is 10 minutes of cooking time for every inch of thickness.
+You can pierce the flesh with a sharp knife to peek inside to make sure it’s barely translucent, but a thermometer is faster and more reliable.

 Grilled Salmon with Tomato-Basil Butter Sauce